Toronto’s Trusted Bail Hearing Lawyers

 A bail hearing is a very critical juncture in the criminal trial process.
 If you or someone you know is charged with a criminal offence, you should retain private counsel to act at the bail hearing.
-At the law firm of Kostman & Pyzer we have extensive experience conducting bail hearings and bail reviews.
+At Pyzer Criminal Lawyers we have extensive experience conducting bail hearings and bail reviews.
+Read our Bail Hearing Case Summaries to see how we’ve helped our clients’ achieve least restrictive bail.

 We can get you out of custody fast and with the least restrictive bail!

-Why retain a lawyer from Kostman & Pyzer as your Toronto Bail Hearing Lawyer?
+Why retain a lawyer from Pyzer Criminal Lawyers as your Toronto Bail Hearing Lawyer?

 - High Quality of Attention: We provide a high quality of attention to our clients.
 This includes coming up with proposed sureties and other witnesses that is hard for a competent duty counsel to provide due to the volume of individuals that duty counsel must represent.